Miitopia: Critical response

-Miitopia received mixed or average reviews from critics, according to review aggregator website Metacritic.
-Famitsu awarded both versions a score of 31/40.
+Miitopia received "mixed or average" reviews from critics on both 3DS and Switch, according to review aggregator website Metacritic.
+Both platforms received a "fair" rating from fellow aggregator OpenCritic, with 28% and 35% of critics recommending the 3DS and Switch versions respectively.
+Famitsu awarded the 3DS version a score of 31/40.

-Many critics have drawn comparisons between Miitopia and Tomodachi Life due to the two involving Miis and having similar mechanics, despite having different premises.
-Jeff Cork of Game Informer described Miitopia as a hybrid between Tomodachi Life and an old-school role-playing video game, allowing for a "simple but effective" player experience.
-While Jonathan Leack from GameRevolution draws a similar comparison between Miitopia and Tomodachi Life, his opinion of the former was less favorable, noting that the interactions between characters in Miitopia were "let down by uninteresting writing", and were less humorous compared to Tomodachi Life.
+Miitopias offbeat tone and life simulation elements were met with praise and direct comparisons to Tomodachi Life.
+While acknowledging its influences from traditional Japanese role-playing games, Mundy of Pocket Gamer felt Miitopia was moreso a casual, social experience akin to Tomodachi Life.
+In describing the Miitopias personality system, Jeff Cork of Game Informer called it a hybrid between Tomodachi Life and "an old-school RPG".
+While Jonathan Leack from GameRevolution draws a similar comparison between Miitopia and Tomodachi Life, his opinion of the former was less favorable, feeling that the interactions between characters in Miitopia were "let down by uninteresting writing" and were less humorous compared to Tomodachi Life.
+Caty McCarthy of USgamer likewise felt Miitopia was inferior to Tomodachi Life, writing that its comedy and gameplay was too repetitive to replicate the latter's whimsical personality.